How Addiction Becomes Such A Big Crisis

 "What’s wrong with me?
 I thought it would never happen to me.
 I come from a good family and I have goals.
 I wouldn’t know if I, my loved one, or friend was becoming addicted to drugs.”

 These are the questions that recovering people, families, and local communities ask themselves when they experience the tragedies of drug addiction, particularly when it becomes a major cause of death.
 Addiction does not just happen.
-It can occur when individuals, families, and the communities do not expect it, have a lack of understanding of addiction, do not recognize the signs, and/or do not know how it can be effectively prevented and treated.
+It occurs when individuals, families, and the communities do not expect it.
+It occurs when there is a lack of understanding of addiction.
+It occurs when those affected don't recognize the signs or don't know how to effectively prevent and treat it.
 This certainly pertains to the current opiate crisis.
 Although there is no one exact cause for it and no one can be blamed for it, we all have a responsibility to do something about it for our own personal well-being, for our families’ well-being, and for our communities.

 Problems and Consequences of Addiction

 No one plans or wants to become a drug addict, alcoholic, or compulsive gambler.
-Before addiction, these individuals were healthy, had positive relationships, and were accomplishing their personal and professional goals.
-However, at some point the problems and consequences associated with addiction accumulated and became unbearable.
+Before addiction, these individuals were healthy.
+They had positive relationships, and were accomplishing their personal and professional goals.
+However, at some point the problems and consequences associated with addiction grew and became unbearable.
 By that time, it was too chronic and difficult to stop despite their desire to end their use.
 There are significant and chronic problems that occur when a person becomes addicted to drugs and then when addiction increases in the local and national population.
-People who use drugs can have negative moods (anxiety, depression, and anger) and cognitive impairment (lack of concentration, judgement, coordination, and memory) as well as behavioral problems (impulsivity, aggression, and isolation).
+People who use drugs can have negative moods like anxiety, depression, and anger.
+They can have cognitive impairment effecting concentration, judgement, coordination, and memory.
+Additionally, they can have behavioral problems such as impulsivity, aggression, and isolation.
 These affect job performance and relationships resulting in job loss, financial stress, divorce, arrests, incarcerations, health problems, physical injury, and death.
 Addiction and its chronicity is defined by its significant consequences of drug dependency.
 Communities suffer due to an increase in crime, domestic problems, abused or neglected children, hunger, and homelessness.
 Nationally, there is an increase in crime, costs of medical insurance, economic problems, and mortality rates.
-Currently, there is an opiate crisis as addicts have been overdosing on opiates and dying across the country because of chronic drug dependency.
+Currently, there is an opiate crisis.
+Addicts have been overdosing on opiates and dying across the country because of chronic drug dependency.
 Thus, it is important to learn everything we can about addiction, and to continue to develop community prevention and effective counseling interventions.

 Is Addiction Caused by Biological Factors?